slavo/slavo.github.io/content/posts/ai-developer.md

 tags: ['coding', 'ai']
 ---

 A couple of years ago I spent some time to learn Python basics.
 I had spent enough time with Python the language, but not the community, tooling and libraries.
 I wanted to complete a project so I could see what developing with python *feels* like.
-It took me few weekends to get a project running - using FastAPI, SQLite, SQLalchemy, and NextJS for the front-end.
-In the end, I had a web application, with a UI, a RESTful API, a data model, ability to store that in a database, support basic migrations, and using Docker to deploy the whole thing in containers.
+I created an application - using FastAPI, SQLite, SQLalchemy, and NextJS for the front-end.
+In the end, I had a complete app, with a UI, a RESTful API, a data model, ability to store that in a database, support basic migrations, and using Docker to deploy the whole thing in containers.
 I didn't pace myself as the goal was learning rather than speed, and it took me a few weekends to complete.

 Today, I did all of that in 15 minutes.
 I did it using [Cursor](https://www.cursor.com/) - the recently released AI editor which uses a large language model to do the coding for you.
 I didn't write a single line of code.